Kneelawk/BounceCraft/README.md

 About BounceCraft2
 ------------------
-BounceCraft and BounceCraft2 were and are mods that are designed to allow the minecraft player to, to put it plainly, toss entities around.
+BounceCraft and BounceCraft2 were and are mods that are designed to allow the minecraft player to toss entities around.

 The main difference between BounceCraft and BounceCraft2 is that BounceCraft2 has Forge Multipart compatibility, allowing the minecraft player to place more